AdobeDocs/campaign.en/help/v8/config/enhanced-security.md

 The following guardrails and limitations apply to the VPN tunneling integration with Adobe Campaign v8:

-* Currently, only on-premise databases are supported, such as<!--Richa to check the list with PM-->:
+* Only on-premise databases are supported, such as<!--Richa to check the list with PM-->:

     * MySQL
     * Netezza